 What is the best eSIM for Morocco?+

-The best Morocco eSIM for most travelers is the 10 GB 30-day plan at $25.29.
+HelloRoam's Morocco 5 GB plan costs $22.01 on Orange Morocco 5G.
 It delivers the strongest per-GB value at $2.53 per GB across all 7 tested plans.
 Both Orange Morocco (5G) and IAM (4G) are included as carrier networks.
-City travelers get full 5G in Casablanca and Marrakech.
-Desert and mountain visitors should download offline maps before leaving urban areas.
+City travelers get full 5G in Casablanca and Marrakech, and desert and mountain visitors should download offline maps before leaving urban areas.

 How much does an eSIM for Morocco cost?+